Guest Artists

 Belgium

 Joris "Sygmoral" Debonnet was born in 1984 in Kortrijk, Belgium.
 7 or 8 years later, his parents sent me to music school where he chose the piano.
 Joris was invited to form a band for the first time in 2000, with two of his brothers.
-He has played in a few bands with them since them, finally resulting in the band Gwyllion (2003) which still exists today and which is the band he sung backing vocals in for the first time.
+He has played in a few bands with them since them, finally resulting in the band Gwyllion (2003-2009): his biggest musical project to date that has released CDs through a label in Europe, America and Japan.
+It was his first encounter with backing vocals..

 Joop de Rooij